OrigamiStructures/StudioManagerScratch/NextStep.md

 - Middleware keeps index filters alive within a specified page scope.
 The specification system for the scopes is primitive.
 Need will force evolution.
 - Category card new/add is working.
 It links categories to managers as the basis for address book sharing by supervisors.

+1/30/2020
+- New Shares layer is working on all Rolodex cards.
+This is the basis for address book sharing.
+- Shares layer data outputs on all cardfile prototype pages

 ##In Dev

 ###Index page filtering